microsoft/TypeScript-Website/packages/handbook-v1/en/Literal Types.md

     } else if (easing === "ease-out") {
     } else if (easing === "ease-in-out") {
     } else {
-      // error! should not pass null or undefined.
+      // It's possible that someone could reach this
+      // by ignoring your types though.
     }
   }
 }

 let button = new UIElement();
 button.animate(0, 0, "ease-in");
-button.animate(0, 0, "uneasy"); // error: "uneasy" is not allowed here
+button.animate(0, 0, "uneasy");
 ```

 You can pass any of the three allowed strings, but any other string will give the error